coreos/rpm-ostree/README.md

 delivering upstream container technologies and combined with a minimized, atomically upgradable host system to Fedora, Red Hat Enterprise Linux, and CentOS.

 rpm-ostree is the underlying technology for host updates.
-The headling project is "Atomic Host", which is a server variant oriented towards running Linux containers using e.g. Kubernetes.
+The headlining project is "Atomic Host", which is a server variant oriented towards running Linux containers using e.g. Kubernetes.
 However, there is now also a Workstation variant, showing the full generality of the rpm-ostree model.